Supporting a Patient after Fetal Demise

 • The DASS-21 scale assesses depression, stress, and anxiety.

 Bereavement care needs to be individualized to recognize bereaved parents/guardians’ personal, cultural, or religious needs.
-Time needs to be spent with the grieving parent to gain an understanding of their wishes and needs.
+Time needs to be spent with the grieving parent to understand their wishes and needs.
 When caring for a client/couple/family experiencing fetal demise, it is important to convey compassion, empathy, and sensitivity.

 To support a client’s emotional health advise them to do the following [13]: